bspaans/chess_engine/README.md

 Putting this here to shame me into fixing them:

 * Attacking a checking knight never occurs to the engine
-* Sometimes the white king will try to move onto a square controlled by the black king alone.
 * Missing draw by repetition
-* Missing draw by 50 move rule
 * Missing draw by stalemate
+* Missing draw by insufficient material